ten-protocol/go-ten/design/Events_design.md

    is any subscription that requested it.

-4. Then, there is an extra step (inside the enclave as well) to determine whether the event is relevant to the account which is authenticated for that subscription.
+4. Then, there is an extra step (inside the enclave as well) to determine whether the event is relevant for any account which is authenticated for that subscription.

-   Based on the rules described above, this can be done by running an intersection between:
-   - all accounts found in the event topics plus the `from` of the transaction.
-E.g.: `for E1 -> (A1,A2,A3)`
-   - and the accounts from the subscription. `U1 -> A1`

-    If there is at least one common element, the event is encrypted and returned in the `BlockSubmissionResponse` with metadata.

-    *Note: This extra step is skipped for event `E2`, which is returned on every subscription where it matches, encrypted with the first viewing key*

-5. The encrypted event is streamed from the host and then sent to the wallet extension, where it is decrypted, and streamed further to the App.
+5. The last step is to encrypt the event with the authenticated viewing key and stream it from the host and then sent to the wallet extension, where it is decrypted, and streamed further to the App.

 ### Security and Usability of the proposed design